 Blackberries are not only easy to access in the UK, but they are also jam-packed full of vitamin C to support immune function and healthy skin.
 What’s more, they have a very low glycemic load, a number which predicts how quickly foods affect blood sugar levels.
 Opting for low glycemic load fruits can be a good option for balancing blood sugar.

 Wild berries tend to have higher antioxidant content in comparison to their farm-raised counterparts.
-Elderberries have been used in traditional medicine for hundreds of years, and in more recent times black elderberry has been utilised as a remedy for coughs, colds and flu symptoms.
-However, the jury is still out there with regards to their beneficial effect and more research needs to be conducted.
+Elderberries have been used in traditional medicine for hundreds of years, and in more recent times black elderberry has been utilised as a natural remedy for coughs, colds and flu symptoms.

 Samphire can be foraged on the British Coast and can make the perfect accompaniment for fresh fish and lamb.
 This salty veg of the sea is very low in calories and is mineral dense providing high amounts of calcium, magnesium, phosphorus and even some iron.